XInTheDark/raycast-g4f/README.md

 This will back up a copy of this data to files on your computer.
 Useful for saving large amounts of data.
 *Note: With this option off, your data is already well preserved.
 Do not enable this if you have sensitive data.*

+### Enable Cursor Icon

+Show a cursor icon when the response is loading - cosmetic option only.

 ### Code Interpreter (BETA)

 Allows GPT to execute Python code locally.
 The model has been instructed to strictly only produce safe code,